NCEAS/metacat/helm/admin/MetacatQuickRef.md

 > `/metacat/d1/mn/v2/` api calls to display `Metacat has not been configured`

 - [ ] Delete the `storage.hashstore.disableConversion:` setting, so the hashstore converter will
       run, and do a `helm upgrade`.
 (How to detect when hashstore conversion finishes?
-See [Tips, below](#monitor-hashstore-conversion-progress-and-completion))
+See [This tip](./Installation-Upgrade-Tips.md#monitor-hashstore-conversion-progress-and-completion))
 - [ ] When database upgrade and hashstore conversion have both finished, re-enable probes

 > [!NOTE]